msik-404/karma-app/README.md

 ```

 ## Deployment for testing

 There is also testing variant of the deployment [docker-compose.yaml][test-docker-compose.yaml], which exposes every
 container port for connection.
 It also uses mongo-express to easily inspect database contents.

-To run this variant, one must go under [/test-deployment] folder, copy .env used for normal deployment and run previously
+To run this variant, one must go under [/test-deployment] folder, copy .env used for normal deployment and run
+previously
 mentioned docker compose commands.

+### Microservice test

+Each microservice has JUnit tests written.
+To run them locally docker and java 21 is required.

+Checkout tests section of each microservice README:
+- [karma-app-gateway tests]
+- [karma-app-posts tests]
+- [karma-app-users tests]

 # Further development